+When a concept has been agreed upon, the agency will compose a script and storyboards that demonstrate the visual narrative for each frame.
+The script provides the context and is accompanied by all speech, voiceovers, acting notes, and supers (text that is placed over visuals).
+Meanwhile, the storyboard will detail camera angles and movements, focus points, and visual treatment.
+Mood films or images can be used to further clarify the intent.
 When both the client and agency are satisfied, the script is sent to the media agency for approval.
 Broadcasters must follow strict guidelines and are prohibited from transmitting misleading, harmful, or offensive ads.
-Once the script has been approved, the production process begins.
+Once the script is approved, the production process begins.
 This involves making choices about the director, talent, music, location, and styling.

-The final ad is then sent to the media agency to be compared with the approved script.
-If it is given final broadcasting approval, it is digitally delivered to stations to be broadcast in its allotted airtime.
-Specialists in TV commercial production will purchase ads.
-The optimum airtime is chosen so that the commercial is seen at the right time by the right people.
+The entire commercial production generally takes anywhere from four weeks to six months, depending on the scale of the project.
+Similarly, the actual shoot can last from one day to several weeks.
+While it is often envisioned to be the glamorous side of advertising, shoots can be long and tedious.
+After shooting is complete, the rough cut of the video is finessed into the final ad through editing, colour grading, overlays, and sound engineering.
+This is then sent to the media agency to be compared with the approved script.
+If it is given final broadcasting approval, it is digitally delivered to stations to be broadcast in its allotted time.
+Specialists in TV commercial production will purchase optimum airtime that ensures the commercial is seen by the right people at the right time.

 Simply fill out the form below with as much detail as you can, and we’ll send you a quote within 24hrs — that includes your first-time 20% discount.